stelligent/devops-essentials/samples/test-platform/README.md

 1. From this [samples/test-platform](../test-platform) folder, copy the **[buildspec-lambda.yml](./buildspec-lambda.yml)** file to your locally cloned CodeCommit git repo
 1. From this [samples/test-platform](../test-platform) folder, copy the **[sam-template.yml](./sam-template.yml)** file to your locally cloned CodeCommit git repo
 1. From this [samples/test-platform](../test-platform) folder, copy the **[index.js](./index.js)** file to your locally cloned CodeCommit git repo
+1. Open your local **[index.js](./index.js)** file and change the variable CHANGE_TO_CODEPIPELINE_NAME to match the name of your CodePipeline pipeline.
+(The name can be found by going to AWS CodePipeline in the AWS Console.)
 1. From your Terminal, type `git add .`
 1. From your Terminal, type `git commit -am "add new files"`
 1. From your Terminal, type `git push`